 The Regency RV Ultra Brougham Exterior

 First, when walking up to a Regency RV Ultra Brougham, the exterior paint is noticeably high quality.
-These are very attractive RVs with beautiful paint, polished aluminium, and stainless steel accents.
+These are very attractive RVs with beautiful paint, polished aluminum, and stainless steel accents.
 Even the air conditioning units are painted to match.

 I also really liked that Regency RV left significant ground clearance behind the rear axles below the body.
 This is very important in Class B+ RVs like this as most people use them as their primary driver when traveling, since they rarely tow a car.
 That means they will regularly need to find places to park the RV, and it is too long for a regular car space.
 So, drivers often need to back the tail of the RV over open areas to fit in a space.
 Or find a parking lot where two parking spaces can be used.